LIPU-DEMON/UsedCarPrediction/README.md

-An Simple ML Model Based On UsedCars From Kaggle CarDekho Dataset.<br>
+An Simple ML Model Based On UsedCars From Kaggle CarDekho Dataset.
-Evaluation is Pending.